exercism/julia/concepts/booleans/about.md

 Bool
 ```

-In contrast to several other languages, Julia deliberately has no concept of "truthiness".
-Only expressions which evaluate to `true` or `false` will be treated as a `Bool`.
+In contrast to several other languages, Julia deliberately has no concept of "truthiness", and only expressions which evaluate to `true` or `false` will be treated as a `Bool`.

 Specifically, empty arrays or strings will *not* be interpreted as `false`.
 There must be an appropriate test such as `isempty()` if you want special handling for empty values.